mrocklin/blog/_posts/work/2015-10-27-Distributed-ad-hoc.md

 <Future: status: waiting, key: inc-8bca9db48807c7d8bf613135d01b875f>
 {% endhighlight %}

-The submit call executes `inc(1)` on a remote machine and returns a future that serves as a proxy to that running computation and remote result.
-We *can* collect this result back to the local process if we want to with the `.result()` method.
+The submit call executes `inc(1)` on a remote machine.
+The returned future serves as a proxy to the remote result.
+We can collect this result back to the local process with the `.result()` method:

 {% highlight Python %}
 >>> x.result()  # transfers data from remote to local process